- Find legacy documents that were not searchable

 Challenge: Hidden documents impacting the user's trust in the content management system

-Kim Scharf is Vice President of IT Enterprise Services at DDR.
+Kim Scharf is Vice President of IT Enterprise Services at SITE Centers.
 Scharf noted that, "As a real estate

 company, our business is driven by documents.
 These documents represent agreements with our

-tenants, supplier contracts and various other business critical records.
-DDR needed to digitize
+tenants, supplier contracts and various other business-critical records.
+SITE Centers needed to digitize

 these critical business documents for ease of access across the enterprise."
 As such, they invested